mercury00/script-templates/README.md

 # script-templates
 merely some starter code for writing a simple script

-# bash template
+# bash 4 template
-*how to use*
+**how to use**
 the bash template has several features and sections for easily writing a quick script that handles errors and does some parsing of command line options and such.

-globals: many simple variables can be stored in the $_GLOBALS_ array (dictionary).
+globals: many simple variables can be stored in the $_GLOBALS_ associate array.
 Constants that you might want to edit from one script to the next are defined in the set_constants function at the top of the script for easy locating/editing during development or when things change.

 colors: if the terminal supports it, color varaibles are set up for use in the error messages or in your own output.